ikizhvatov/dpa-tools-benchmarking/README.md

 Inspector: https://www.riscure.com/security-tools/inspector-sca (non-free, closed-source)

-Standard install described in the repositories of these tools.
+Standard install described in the repositories/manuals of these tools.

 ## Test case 1: All-bit CPA on AES-128